aleksati/aleks.max/README.md

 **Type:** Abstraction

-A multi-channel Max implementation of the Kuramoto algorithm for synchronizing sine waves.
-The model produces a real-time smooth, scalable and consistent audio-rate syncronization that can have a variety applications in Max.
+A multi-channel Max implementation of the Kuramoto model for synchronizing oscillators.
+The model produces a smooth, scalable and consistent audio-rate syncronization in real-time that can have a variety applications in Max.

 Generate and start an n-number of sine waves at arbitrary times and commence the synchronization process by providing a k-value.
 The higher the k-value, the quicker the synchronization process occurs.
 Thus far, the abstraction is restricted to a maximum of 10 channels.